vuthuyduong/dnabarcoder/README.md

 We have computed the [ITS1](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json), [ITS2](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json), and [ITS](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json) similarity cutoffs for species, genus, family, order, and class identification for different clades of [the newly released dataset](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330) of UNITE in 2024.
 The bash files (.sh files) for computing these cutoffs are given in the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
 These cutoffs are also provided in .txt format for reading purposes.

 <b> Classifying the sequences using UNITE cutoffs </b>
+1, Download UNITE sequences from [the UNITE database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330)

+2, Change the UNITE format to dnabarcoder's format:

+/path_to_dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS

+3, If you wish to work with only ITS1 and/or ITS2 regions, then extract them.
+I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:

+/path_to_ITSx/ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2}

-1, Download the UNITE ITS1, ITS2, and ITS cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
+4, Download the ready to use ITS ([unite2024ITS1.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json)), ITS2 ([unite2024ITS2.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json)), and ITS ([unite2024ITS.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json)) similarity cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.

-2, Search for the best matches of the sequences from UNITE database:
+5, Search for the best matches of the sequences from UNITE database:

 For ITS:
 /path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS.fasta